 The field of Web Technologies is always changing and evolving.
-It can range from the maintenance of simple web sites using HTML and CSS to the development of Application Programming Interfaces to allow different systems to communicate and everything in between using a variety of languages and frameworks.
+It can range from the maintenance of simple web sites using HTML and CSS and Javascript to the development of Application Programming Interfaces to allow different systems to communicate and everything in between using a variety of languages and frameworks.

-A web technologist's skill sets can include graphic design, software development, cyber security, database design, data transport, user interface principles, responsive design and accessibility considerations.
-The web hits on all these areas.
+A web technologist's skill sets can include graphic design, software development, cyber security, database administration, data transport, user interface principles, responsive design and accessibility considerations.